GreenleafLab/shareseq-pipeline/README.md

 # shareseq-pipeline
 Snakemake-based pipeline for processing SHARE-seq data

+> [!NOTE]
+> This branch is dedicated to raw sequencing data anonymization (i.e. removing identifying genetic information from raw sequencing reads for sensitive data).
+It **is not synchronized with the main branch**.

 ## Features
 - Parallelize via cloud or academic HPC cluster
     (See [profile/config.yaml](profile/config.yaml) for an example to submit via Stanford's Sherlock cluster)